lindgrengroup/fatdistnGWAS/README.md

 # Meta-analysis of fat distribution phenotypes in UK Biobank and GIANT
 Included in this repository is code and data related to the manuscript 'Meta-analysis of genome-wide association studies for body fat distribution in 694,649 individuals of European ancestry' (available on bioRxiv here: XXX)

+## Part I: Data
+Data (including supplementary tables or links to data) produced for the manuscript 'Meta-analysis of genome-wide association studies for body fat distribution in 694,649 individuals of European ancestry.'

+#### 1. whradjbmi.giant-ukbb.meta.ecf
+An 'ecf' file, the expected format to run Easy Strata (http://homepages.uni-regensburg.de/~wit59712/easystrata/EasyStrata_8.6_Commands_140615.pdf).

+#### 2. metal_params.example.txt
+An example parameters file for running meta-analysis in METAL (https://genome.sph.umich.edu/wiki/METAL_Documentation)

+#### 3. Supplementary Table 1: [whr or whradjbmi].giant-ukbb.meta.1.merged.[index or secondary]Snps.combined.parsed.txt
+Files containing summary-level data for index SNPs from analysis of either WHR or WHRadjBMI, and for either index or secondary SNPs.
+The format of these files is provided in the supplementary information.
+Columns are: <br />
+   _SNP, Chr, Pos, A1, A2, frqA1.combined, beta.combined, se.combined, pval.combined, dir.combined, nmeta.combined, info.combined, [columns repeating information for analysis in males and analysis in females], psexdiff_

+## Part II: Scripts
+Relevant code for analyses included in 'Meta-analysis of genome-wide association studies for body fat distribution in 694,649 individuals of European ancestry'

 #### 1. run.bolt.ukbb-anthropometric.sh
 Script for running a genome-wide association study on UK Biobank data, using BOLT-LMM  <br />